martinlindhe/subtitles/cmd/subber/README.md

 and the `subber` cli app automates this task.

-# Installation
+## Installation

+Windows and macOS binaries are available under [Releases](https://github.com/martinlindhe/subtitles/releases)

+Or if you have golang installed, you can compile from source:
 ```
 go install github.com/martinlindhe/subtitles/cmd/subber
 ```

-# Usage
+## Usage

-To download subtitles for a video file:
+### To download subtitles for a video file

 ```
 $ subber movie.mp4